IHEDelftCodingClub/IHEDelftCodingClub.github.io/_events/2025-11-17-intro-to-python.md

 ---
-# EVENT TEMPLATE

-# HOW TO USE
-# 1. Copy this file and rename to: YYYY-MM-DD-event-name.md
-#    Example: 2025-12-05-data-visualization-workshop.md
-# 2. Put the file in the _events folder
-# 3. Update the title, date, location, instructor, and excerpt below
-# 4. Fill in the content below the --- line
-# 5. Delete these instruction comments

 title: "Intro to Python"
 date: 2025-11-17 18:00:00  # Format: YYYY-MM-DD HH:MM:SS (use 24-hour time)
-location: "IHE Delft"  # Or "TBD" if not yet confirmed
+location: "IHE Delft, B6"  # Or "TBD" if not yet confirmed
 instructor: "Kristen Tonga"  # Or "Peer-led" for drop-in sessions
 excerpt: "During Module 2, we'll do a basic python course together.
 By the end, use code to manipulate and display data."

 # Multi-session format
 sessions:
-  - date: 2025-11-20 18:00:00
-    end_time: "20:00"
   - date: 2025-11-24 18:00:00
     end_time: "20:00"
   - date: 2025-11-27 18:00:00